 Public key encryption is a cryptography method that leverages two different keys, known as keypair.
-The private key is kept separately and the other one; the public key is shared publicly.
+The private key is kept separately and the other; the public key is shared publicly.
 However, both the keys are closely related to each other.
 Only the private key can decrypt the data encrypted by the public key.

 Usually, the public key is only leveraged to encrypt the data, and the private key is used to decrypt the data.
 This encryption method is leveraged all over the world by leading digital applications and organizations to ensure the safe and secure exchange of messages and files.